There is no denying it. Social media has taken over our lives in the last decade.

-Having a Facebook profile is one thing but not being active on it is not going to bring the clients in.
+Having a Facebook profile is one thing, but not being active on it will not bring clients in.
 That’s a fact!

-Once you have set up your page, your first take would be to send out invites to other members of the Facebook community to ‘like’ your page.
-There are a number of reasons for this.
+Once you have set up your page, your first take would be to invite other Facebook community members to ‘like’ your page.
+There are several reasons for this.

-- When others ‘like’ your page, their connections will see that action and in turn, may investigate what you are all about.
+- When others ‘like’ your page, their connections will see that action and may investigate what you are all about.

-BUT before you do that, it’s important that you post some content.
-You don’t want people following your page and finding nothing to have a look at, do you?
+But before you do that, you must post some content.
+You don’t want people following your page and finding nothing to look at, do you?

 And the content is important in building your brand identity.
-It’s a way of showing just what it is you offer as a personal training brand.
-Remember, there are lots of personal trainers just like you, so it’s important to use social media like Facebook to give you an edge of the rest.
+It’s a way of showing what you offer as a personal training brand.
+Remember, there are many personal trainers just like you, so it’s important to use social media like Facebook to give you an edge over the rest.

 But how do you do that?
 And what should your posts cover?
 Here are a few examples of what you should post.